twixter51/MyBoard/README.md

 - Link subscription time to back-end (stripes time)

-- rewrite front home page, some things are placeholders but I don't nearing the end of development so gotta make everything look sophisticated.
+- rewrite front home page, some things are placeholders but I am nearing the end of development so gotta make everything look sophisticated.

 - Fix storage issues (shows negative on unlimited plan, visual bug)